Cabbagelang-Studio/cabbagelang-studio.github.io/README.md

 # cabbagelang-studio.github.io
-This is the official Git of Cabbagelang language.
+This is the official site of Cabbagelang language.

+License: GNU Public License version 3.0.